 Introduction to JsonPath

-Wheres JSONAssert helps you writing assertions for your whole JSON, JsonPath enables you to extract specific parts of your JSON while using a JsonPath expression.
-The library itself does not provide any assertions and you can use it with any of the assertion libraries already mentioned.
+The library itself does not provide any assertions, and we can use it with any of the assertion libraries already mentioned.

 As a first example, let's verify the length of an array and the value of an attribute:

-1 2 3 4 5 | String result = "{\"age\":\"42\", \"name\": \"duke\", \"tags\":[\"java\", \"jdk\"]}"; // Using JUnit 5 Assertions assertEquals(2, JsonPath.parse(result).read("$.tags.length()", Long.class)); assertEquals("duke", JsonPath.parse(result).read("$.name", String.class)); |
+1 2 3 4 5 6 7 8 | @Test void jsonPathExample() { String result = "{\"age\":\"42\", \"name\": \"duke\", \"tags\":[\"java\", \"jdk\"]}"; // Using JUnit 5 Assertions assertEquals(2, JsonPath.parse(result).read("$.tags.length()", Long.class)); assertEquals("duke", JsonPath.parse(result).read("$.name", String.class)); } |

 1 | assertEquals("your value", JsonPath.parse(result).read("$.my.nested.values[0].name", String.class)); |